mentoruby/symfony-material-bank-app/README.md

 # Symfony Simple Bank Application :classical_building: :moneybag:
 This project is a simple application created to handle basic financial transactions, i.e. user and account opening, cash deposit, cash withdrawal and summary of transactions.

-Little Story: This project was initially developed in 2017 using PHP 7.1.9 and Symfony 3.4.1.
+:feet: Little Story: This project was initially developed in 2017 using PHP 7.1.9 and Symfony 3.4.1.
 I recently converted it to be supported by PHP 8.0.1 and Symfony 5.2.2.
 Some libraries are deprecrated such as `sensio/framework-extra-bundle`.

 ## Requirements :star:
 * **[Apache Server 2](#install-apache-server-globe_with_meridians)**